Extend metric observability

 525,600 minutes * 0.001 ≈ 526 DDUs).

-To check the DDU consumption of an environment, go to Settings > Accounting > Davis data units overview.
+To check the DDU consumption of an environment, in the Dynatrace menu, go to Consumption.

 Metric dimensions also affect DDU Consumption